 We know that every channel in a region uses a different wavelength pattern.
 The receiving TV antenna in use must be capable of receiving all of the different wavelength patterns.
 If the antenna in use doesn't receive all of the wavelength patterns there will be some channels it can't receive.

 In most areas of the United States a VHF UHF TV antenna is required to receive all of the available channels.
 There are few exceptions.
 VHF TV signal wavelengths are longer and wider than those used for UHF.
 UHF TV signals wavelengths are shorter and narrower.
-There are 50 wavelength patterns in the TV signal band and each one is a little different shape and size.
+There are 36 wavelength patterns in in use for broadcasting TV signals each one is a little different shape and size.
 The TV antenna you choose must be designed to receive all of the frequency patterns in use by the TV stations in your particular TV viewing region.

 No matter where you live chances are you will need a VHF UHF antenna to receive all available channels.